 Deaths in our own life can affect the way in which we manage the deaths of others.
 Consider your own feelings, emotions and beliefs about death and dying.
 Be open about this with your supervisors.
-It is possible to read about experiences of other people to help widen your own understanding of how different people can respond to death and dying, helping also appreciate variation across age, gender, diagnosis, disability, sexuality, culture and spirituality to enable individualised care.
+It is possible to read about experiences of other people to help widen your own understanding of how different people can respond to death and dying, helping you to also appreciate variation across age, gender, diagnosis, disability, sexuality, culture and spirituality to enable individualised care.

-Consider people's supportive network available to help increase their resilience and wellbeing, whilst they are not in direct contact with health and care professionals.

-Furthermore, be cognisant of your own wellbeing, resilience and compassion needs.
-Dealing withdistress and dying can be very rewarding but also emotionally draining.
-Explore options of how youdebrief, distress and handle professional grief to help support your own resilience.
+Consider people's supportive networks that are available to help increase their resilience and wellbeing while they are not in direct contact with health and care professionals.
+Furthermore, be cognisant of your own wellbeing.
+Dealing with distress and dying can be very rewarding but also emotionally draining.
+Explore options in how you debrief, destress and handle professional grief to help support your own resilience.
 This can be particularly important if you are dealing with illness, loss or grief in your own life, so get to know your own 'warning signs'.
-Talk about coping strategies with your trainer and peer-groups.
+Talk about coping strategies with your trainer and peer groups.